Easonyesheng/A2PM-MESA/README.md

 - Before running, you need download the pre-trained models and put them in the corresponding paths in the configuration `yaml` files.

-- More point matchers can be easily added by adding simialr warppers.
+- More point matchers can be easily added by adding simialr wrappers.

 ### MASt3R & DUSt3R Configuration Notes
   - Note that the `mast3r` requires specific environment, please refer to its [repo](https://github.com/naver/mast3r).
     - After installation, run `pip install loguru hydra-core seaborn kornia yacs pytorch-lightning PyMaxFlow` in the `mast3r` conda environment.
     - If there are more missing packages, please install them accordingly.
+    - Then, you perform MESA/DMESA for `mast3r` and `dust3r`.
   - DO NOT forget to run `git submodule update --init --recursive` to get the submodules in `reconer/mast3r/`.
     - Need `git submodule update --init --recursive`  in the `reconer/mast3r/` folder to get `dust3r` and `dust3r/croco`.
     - Make a soft link of `reconer/mast3r` to `point_matchers/mast3r`.